kjolley/BIGSdb_documentation/dbase_setup.rst

   * Sets if this field has a list of allowed values, default 'no'.
 Surround each option with an <option> tag.

+* prefixes

+  * Sets the name of a field that this field should be used as a prefix for.
+    That field must be defined.
+An example of where this would be useful is for defining AMR fields, where one field is a modifier (>,<,=) for a MIC value field.
+A field with this attribute defined will not be shown as a separate field within the isolate record, but will be displayed as a prefix to the value of the set field.

 * regex

   * Regular expression used to constrain field values, e.g. regex="^[A-Z].*$"